Hi, I'm Chaim Gingold.

 Spore is a computer simulation game directed by Will Wright (SimCity, The Sims).
 I designed its suite of powerful yet fun to use 3d tools that players used to make alien creatures, buildings, and vehicles.
 The New York Times praised the “genius bestowed on Spore's creative facilities.”

-I was the design lead for Spore’s critically acclaimed creative tool suite, e.g. the Spore Creature Creator, which has been used to make over 189 million creations.
-The New York Times described Spore (2008) as a “scintillating, empowering toy,” and praised the “genius bestowed on Spore’s creative facilities.”
+I designed Spore's critically acclaimed creative tool suite, e.g. the Spore Creature Creator, which has been used to make over 189 million creations.
+The New York Times described Spore (2008) as a “scintillating, empowering toy,” and praised the “genius bestowed on Spore's creative facilities.”

 In 2002, I was handpicked by Will Wright (SimCity, The Sims) for Spore's nucleic R&D team.
 Responsibilities also included design and prototyping across the entire project, directing interns, and interfacing with journalists.